Wellbeing Champions at Risedale:

 - Discussing medications with their child/children prior to requesting that a staff member administers the medication.

 - Where necessary, developing an Individual Healthcare Plan (IHCP) for their child in collaboration with the Headteacher, other staff members and healthcare professionals.

-The following documents may be of help to you and also contains some of our medical consent forms:
+The following document may be of help to you and also contains some of our medical consent forms: